Please read before making your appointment

 Preston Drane, International Risk and Security Coordinator

-Mr. Drane is a proud alumnus and holds a Bachelor of Arts degree in International Studies.
+Mr. Drane is a proud USF alumnus and holds a Bachelor of Arts degree in International Studies.
 During his time an undergrad, he participated in the London and Paris study abroad program.
 Since his first experience traveling abroad, Preston has traveled to various countries in the Caribbean, Europe and South America.
-He interned for a former U.S. Department of State Regional Security Officer for a year prior to joining the Education Abroad office in 2013.
+Prior to joining the Education Abroad office in 2013, he interned for a former U.S. Department of State Regional Security Officer.

 Phone: (813) 974-0402

 Kate Ledford, Education Abroad Registrar

 Ms. Ledford came to USF after finishing her Master of Public Policy at the University of Maryland.
 During graduate school, she worked at the state education agency for the District of Columbia, and Achieving the Dream, a nonprofit reform network dedicated to the success of community college students.
 She holds her B.A. in Sociology from Bryant University and spent one semester studying in Berlin, Germany.